- Our Work

 Recent initiatives include:

-- Capacity building for the ASEAN Secretariat: to become a stronger organization as well as providing assistance relating to human rights, disaster preparedness and management, and trade facilitation.
+- Capacity Building for the ASEAN Secretariat and Working Groups: to become a stronger organization for promoting regional cooperation in areas such as human rights, transnational crime, disaster preparedness and management, and trade facilitation.

 - Trade and Investment: strengthening APEC’s ability under the Trade and Investment Liberalization Pillar to promote and support further liberalization of trade in goods and services and investment flows as well as the multilateral trading system in general.